bwang514/PerformanceNet/README.md

 ### Train a new model

-1. Run the following command to set up a new experiment with cello, it_train=200, test_freq=10, and experiment name.
+1. Run the following command to set up a new experiment.

+> The arguments are instrument, training iteration, testing frequency and experiment name, orderly.

    ```sh
    # Set up a new experiment